Board & Staff

 Rachel McGrain, Development Director

-Peter Dayton, Program and Administrative Coordinator
+Peter Dayton, Programs and Administration Manager

 Composer and pianist Peter Dayton has been a member of the AEMS team since November, 2018.
 An Ohioan happily transplanted to Maryland, Peter earned a Bachelor’s Degree (Summa Cum Laude, Pi Kappa Lambda Honor Society) from Vanderbilt University majoring in Composition/Theory and minoring in English.
 He received his Master’s in Composition from The Peabody Institute of the Johns Hopkins University, where he was the winner of the Macht Orchestral Composition Competition and has lived in Baltimore ever since.
 In addition to his academic pursuits, Peter has been active in LGBT+ charity fundraising and has organized and promoted events devoted to identity-based inclusivity and social justice.
 Peter’s compositional exploits have taken him all over the United States, to Europe, Hong Kong, and Perú.
 He has composed works for orchestra, chorus, chamber ensembles, and a short chamber opera about Gertrude Stein.
 Peter actively produces concerts of modern and contemporary music for the general public.
 His meaningful experiences with music education were preceded by a rocky start at his academically prestigious high-school with a nearly-unfunded arts program.
 Peter is honored to contribute his organizational, promotional, and artistic abilities to AEMS’s efforts to make Maryland a world-class example of well-funded and supported arts education programs.
 Peter also enjoys playing jazz standards in his spare time.